- What is CREODIAS?

 Data & Processing

-Sen4CAP on CREODIAS
+Sen4CAP as a Service on CREODIAS

 The Sen4CAP system consist of a Earth Observation (EO) processing system linked with a visualization tool.
 It is open-source, allowing any user to generate, at his own premises and in an operational way, products tailored to his needs.
 The Sen4CAP EO operational system is a standalone processing chain which generates a set of products for agriculture monitoring from Sentinel-2 (S2) L1C, Sentinel 1 (S1) Single Look Complex (SLC) and Landsat 8 (L8) L1T time series.
 These agriculture monitoring products consist of: